Contextuality from the vacuum: Abstract

 \section{Abstract}

-Contextuality, a key resource for quantum advantage, is a phenomenon where the outcome of a measurement is not independent of other compatible measurements, violating the premise of classical hidden variable descriptions of the theory.
+Contextuality, a key resource for quantum advantage, describes systems in which the outcome of a measurement is \emph{not} independent of other compatible measurements, in contrast to classical hidden-variable descriptions.
 We investigate the harvesting of contextuality from the vacuum of a quantum field using Unruh-DeWitt detectors.
-We show that interactions with the field can endow initially non-contextual detectors with contextuality with respect to Heisenberg-Weyl measurements, as quantified by contextual fraction.
+We show that localized interactions with the field can endow initially non-contextual detectors with contextuality with respect to Heisenberg-Weyl measurements, as quantified by contextual fraction.
 The harvested contextuality correlates with the emergence of Wigner function negativity, in agreement with known equivalences between these notions.
-Our results establish contextuality harvesting as a fundamental phenomenon in relativistic quantum information, highlighting it as a resource that can be extracted directly from the quantum vacuum.
+Our results show that contextuality is a resource that can be extracted directly from the quantum vacuum and establish contextuality harvesting as a fundamental phenomenon in relativistic quantum information.